Terry-source/RealEstateLister/README.md

 # What are your key learnings/takeaways/favourite part?

 Adding links to all linked collections when creating a property.
 Ie linking a user/owner and a suburb to each new property listing, so that properties can be listed according to suburb or user.

+Some pages would change the headings because it didn't detect if user was logged in.

+Had to pass through the right variable to the controller.